Starting the dta Command Prompt Utility and Tuning a Workload

 This task guides you through starting the dta utility, viewing its Help, and then using it to tune a workload from the command prompt.
 It uses the workload, MyScript.sql, which you created for the Database Engine Tuning Advisor graphical user interface (GUI) practice Tuning a Workload.
 It also uses the AdventureWorks database, which is a new and larger sample database that can demonstrate the more complex features of SQL Server.

 AdventureWorksDW is a related database that supports SQL Server Analysis Services.
 For security reasons, the sample databases are not installed by default.
 To install the sample databases, run Setup from Add or Remove Programs in Control Panel.

 The following tasks guide you through opening a command prompt, starting the dta command prompt utility, viewing its syntax Help, and tuning a simple workload, MyScript.sql, which you created in Tuning a Workload.

-To start the dta command prompt utility and view Help
+Starting the dta command prompt utility and viewing Help

 On the Start menu, point to All Programs, point to Accessories, and then click Command Prompt.